FAQ for First-Time Homebuyers

 5. Make an offer — and negotiate

 Your real estate agent can help you put together an offer on the house you want.
 In addition to the purchase price, you can negotiate with the seller over who will pay for certain closing costs or any repairs.
-Once the deal is finalized, both parties sign a purchase agreement that outlines the terms of the sale, as well as any contingencies required for the transaction to go through.
+Once the deal is finalized, both parties sign an agreement that outlines the terms of the sale and any contingencies required for the transaction to go through.

 6. Apply for a mortgage